vitorbeltrao/brand_data_analysis/README.md

 ## Files Description <a name="files"></a>

-* `docker-compose.yml`: Docker Compose file for creating the PostgreSQL database locally.
+* `template.yaml`: AWS cloud formation instance template to create RDS, DMS and S3 services, integrating all of them.

+* `main's files`: two main files in the main directory that manage all the functions that are in the *components* folder.

-* `main.py`: Main Python script for running the data collection, transformation, and upload the transformed data, that is, all three components created in the *components* folder.
+    * `main_load_to_rds.py`: Python script for running the data collection, transformation, and upload the transformed data into the RDS Postgres.
+    * `main_s3_management.py`: Python script to manage all transformations of datalake layers in S3 bucket

 * `components/`: Directory containing the modularized components for the project.
+The files listed here are more or less in the order they are called.

-    * `data_collector.py`: Python module to collect raw data from Kaggle and read it as a pandas dataframe.
+    * `extract_tweets.py`: Python module to collect data from twitter and read them as pandas dataframe.
     * `data_transform.py`: Python module for transforming the raw data into a format that can be loaded into the PostgreSQL database.
     * `data_load.py`: Python module for loading the transformed data into the PostgreSQL database.
+    * `create_s3_raw_folder.py`: Python module to move the data that arrived in the staging bucket from the DMS to the raw layer.
+    * `create_s3_processed_folder.py`: Python module to move data from raw layer to processed layer (performing some basic transformations).
+    * `create_s3_curated_folder.py`: Python module to move the data from the processed layer to the curated layer (performing some major, business-specific transformations).

 * `tests/`: directory that contains the tests for the functions that are in `components/`.